Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 ### Download from release or from the repository

 Unzip, move somewhere such as /Applications, run once, quit the app: macOS should acknowledge the Quicklook Extension .
-Uninstall: as the extension stays within the app, remove the app to remove the extension.  `[slight exageration here]`
+Uninstall: as the extension stays within the app, remove the app to remove the extension.

 ![ss2_lanczos](https://github.com/user-attachments/assets/45b5521d-a45a-4e25-953b-8a816149d1ad)